awsdocs/amazon-ec2-user-guide/doc_source/efa-working-with.md

 You can attach an EFA to any supported instance that is in the `stopped` state\.
 You cannot attach an EFA to an instance that is in the `running` state\.
 For more information about the supported instance types, see [Supported Instance Types](efa.md#efa-instance-types)\.

-You attach an EFA to an instance in the same way that you attach an ENI to an instance\.
+You attach an EFA to an instance in the same way that you attach an elastic network interface to an instance\.
 For more information, see [Attaching a Network Interface to a Stopped or Running Instance](using-eni.md#attach_eni_running_stopped)\.

 ## Attaching an EFA When Launching an Instance<a name="efa-launch"></a>

 **To attach an existing EFA when launching an instance \(AWS CLI\)**
-Use the [run\-instances](https://docs.aws.amazon.com/cli/latest/reference/ec2/run-instances.html) command and for **NetworkInterfaceId**, specify the ID of the EFA\.
-For example:
+Use the [run\-instances](https://docs.aws.amazon.com/cli/latest/reference/ec2/run-instances.html) command and for **NetworkInterfaceId**, specify the ID of the EFA, as shown in the following example\.

 ```
 $ aws ec2 run-instances --image-id ami_id --count 1 --instance-type c5n.18xlarge --key-name my_key_pair --network-interfaces DeviceIndex=0,NetworkInterfaceId=efa_id,Groups=sg_id,SubnetId=subnet_id
 ```

 **To attach a new EFA when launching an instance \(AWS CLI\)**
-Use the [run\-instances](https://docs.aws.amazon.com/cli/latest/reference/ec2/run-instances.html) command and for **InterfaceType**, specify `efa`\.
-For example:
+Use the [run\-instances](https://docs.aws.amazon.com/cli/latest/reference/ec2/run-instances.html) command and for **InterfaceType**, specify `efa`, as shown in the following example\.

 ```
 $ aws ec2 run-instances --image-id ami_id --count 1 --instance-type c5n.18xlarge --key-name my_key_pair --network-interfaces DeviceIndex=0,InterfaceType=efa,Groups=sg_id,SubnetId=subnet_id